vmware/photon/content/en/docs/administration-guide/managing-network-configuration/using-network-event-broker.md

 `UseHostname=`
 Specifies whether you want to send the host name to `systemd-hostnamed`.
 The key takes one of the following values: `true`, `false`.
 When set to `true`, the host name is sent to `systemd-hostnamed` via DBus.
 This is applicable only to the DHClient.
 Default is false.

+The following example shows a sample configuration of the key values in the `network-broker.toml` file:

 	❯ sudo cat /etc/network-broker/network-broker.toml
 	[System]